 - Chemical vapors

 Basically, it’s a multi-stage filter process as the pre-filter/carbon filter can trap both odors and larger particles like pet hair and dust.
 The HEPA filter removes smaller particles like smoke elements, pet dander, dust mite products, and much more.

-The pre-filter is a thin, mesh material which attaches to the HEPA filter using a type of Velcro attachment.
-It’s easily removed and can be vacuumed to remove dust or hair build up.
+The pre-filter is a thin, mesh material that attaches to the HEPA filter using a type of Velcro attachment.
+It’s easily removed and can be vacuumed to remove dust or hair buildup.

 GermGuardian uses a true HEPA filter meaning it performs to the HEPA standard: a whopping 99.97% of particles passing through it down to 0.3 microns in size are trapped.